-In 2014, we examined and reported on reforms for a more recovery-oriented and least restrictive approach in Queensland’s acute mental health wards, including locked wards.
+We examined and reported on reforms for a more recovery-oriented and least restrictive approach in Queensland’s acute mental health wards, including locked wards in 2014.

 We engaged The University of Melbourne to research least restrictive practices in acute mental health wards and examine consumer perspectives of acute mental health wards.